destinyae/zkVerify/notes_about_network.md

 ```

 If you used the value from this tutorial just run the script with the default value should
 work.
-If you changed something you should change the flags values accordantly.
+If you changed something you should change the flags values accordingly.

 ```sh
 mdamico@miklap:~/devel/zkVerify/new_network$ create_relay_compose.py